Search and Filter

 Experimental Evidence on "Direct Admissions" from Four States: Impacts on College Application and Enrollment

-Complexity and uncertainty in the college application process contribute to longstanding racial and socioeconomic disparities in enrollment.
-We leverage a large-scale experiment that combines an early guarantee of college admission with a proactive nudge, fee waiver, and structural application simplification to test the impacts of emerging “direct admissions” policies on students’ college-going behaviors.
-Students in the intervention were 2.7 percentage points (or 12%) more likely to submit a college application, with larger impacts for racially minoritized, first-generation, and low-income students.
-Students were most responsive to automatic offers from larger, higher quality institutions on the application margin, but were not more likely to subsequently enroll.
-In the face of growing adoption, we show this low-cost, low-touch intervention can move the needle on important college-going behaviors but is insufficient alone to increase enrollment given other barriers to access, including the ability to pay for college.
+Complexity and uncertainty loom large in the college application process.
+We leverage a largescale experiment that reduces administrative burden through a proactive guarantee of admission coupled with tailored information, a simplified application form, and automatic fee waiver to test the impact of emerging “direct admissions” policies.
+Students were 2.7 percentage points (or 12%) more likely to submit a college application, with larger impacts for racially minoritized, firstgeneration, and low-income students, but were not more likely to ultimately enroll.
+Given growing adoption, we show these low-cost, low-touch interventions can move the needle on college-going but are insufficient alone to increase enrollment.

 Keywords